goinnn/django-multiselectfield/README.rst

 Include the following CSS file: multiselectfield/css/admin-multiselectfield.css

-You can include it by updating the ModelAdmin’s form or directly in change_form.html (less efficient but faster), as shown in the example project.
+You can include it by updating the ModelAdmin’s form or directly in change_form.html (less efficient but faster), as shown in the `example project <https://github.com/goinnn/django-multiselectfield/blob/b7d113a4a1ad6b35698126729264942e30e30039/example/templates/admin/change_form.html#L7>`_.

 2.3 Add a filter to the Django administration
 ----------------------------------------------

-You can see it in example project
+You can see it in `example project <https://github.com/goinnn/django-multiselectfield/blob/4ee111e11e2f3a51aa693c0863ee64d93b4a097d/example/app/admin.py#L23>`_

 .. code-block:: python